Become a StudyPortals member and get access to exclusive information, like scholarships and student reviews, related to your favourite programme!

+The MA lasts for twelve months and it combines training in English to Arabic and Arabic to English translation with a special consideration of the theoretical issues involved in the process of translation.
 The MA modules are mainly taught in the Department of Arabic.
 Translation Theory and Research Methods and Resources (RMR) are offered by the School of Modern Languages and Cultures (MLAC).

 The MA involves a combination of core modules, which are taken by all students, plus a number of optional modules, where students have a choice.
-The course structure of the MA is as follows:

 Core Courses: obligatory for all students

-Optional Modules: students choose two courses from the following options:
+Students choose two courses from the following options:

 It is possible to do the MA on a part-time basis by spreading the workload over two years instead of one.
 Please note, however, that this does not exempt you from day-time attendance as the MA cannot be taken through evening classes or by correspondence.

-Using the form on this page, you can directly ask questions to the contactpersons at the university.
+Using the form on this page, you can directly ask questions to the contact persons at the university.